brunojuliao/chat-experience/README.md

 We need few environment variables.
 If you know what I mean, their names are: mixer_token, telegram_token, telegram_username, twitch_bot_username, twitch_token, twitch_channel.

 If you have no idea, no problem.
-Most likely you are a Windows User, so I will describe how to set it on Windows (let me know if need others):
+Most likely you are a Windows User, so I will describe how to set it on Windows (let me know if need others.
+Also, if you want something simpler, skip to the next block):

 - Open cmd.exe
   - Run: setx mixer_token [telegram token]